Full Stokes polarization camera

 Compact and robust, the SALSA Full Stokes polarization camera has all the attributes of a regular digital video camera (easy operation, point & shoot, Ethernet connection) plus the polarization analysis capability.

-Coupled with a dedicated software, the SALSA Full Stokes polarization imaging system allows to measure all the Stokes polarization information for each pixel of the image, in real time.
+Coupled with a dedicated software, the SALSA Full Stokes polarization imaging system is able to measure all the Stokes polarization information for each pixel of the image, in real time.
 Applications of SALSA range from target detection and identification to 3D reconstruction and robotic vision.
 SALSA can be operated in passive and active imaging.

 This example shows two pairs of glasses.
 Left ones are linearly polarized sunglasses; right ones are circularly polarized 3D-movies glasses

-The first polarization imaging systems were made with mechanical rotation of polarizer(s) and waveplate(s) between each frame.
+The first polarization cameras were made with mechanical rotation of polarizer(s) and waveplate(s) between each frame.
 Those systems are usually quite slow and very sensitive to motion of the scene between frames.
 We use a patented polarization filter based on ferroelectric liquid crystals (FLC) which dramatically reduces the time required to acquire the polarization frames.
 This architecture allows fast acquisition of four polarization frames that are later used to calculate the Stokes vector for each pixel of the image.

 The critical point is to link the polarization raw frames to the Stokes parameters.
 We developed a calibration procedure to determine the calibration matrix that permits to calculate the four Stokes parameters for any incident polarization state, partial or total.